jundalisay/spblist/content/en/research/keynes/general-theory/chapter-03b.md

 The classical theory thinks <!-- has special assumptions --> that there is some force* which, when employment increases, always causes the Disposable Income for Investments <!-- `D2` [investment] --> to increase enough to fill the widening gap between `Price Level` <!-- `Aggregate Supply Price` --> <!-- `Z` --> and `Disposable Income for Consumption` <!-- `D1` -->.

-> *Superphysics Note: This is the absolute demand from Adam Smith, which is not present in Ricardo nor any other economist.
+{{< n n="This is the absolute demand from Adam Smith, which is not present in Ricardo nor any other economist.
 This absolute demand is killed by profit maximization embodied in the `Disposable Income for Investement`<!-- `D2` -->.
 Economic Superphysics aims to counteract profit maximization through barter.
-There is no mention of barter anywhere in Keynes' General Theory
+There is no mention of barter anywhere in Keynes' General Theory" >}}

 On the contrary, I believe that the economy can be in stable equilibrium with `N` [employment level] below full employment* (the intersection of the aggregate demand with aggregate supply).

-> *Superphysics Note: This is underemployment where people work in 2 jobs to address the rising price levels which are caused by investors squatting on investments.
+{{< n n="This is underemployment where people work in 2 jobs to address the rising price levels which are caused by investors squatting on investments." >}}

 Thus, employment is not determined by slave wages <!-- the marginal disutility of labour --> measured in terms of real wages, except when the supply of labour available at a given real wage sets a maximum level to employment.